PamPayne/austria/austria-cover-sheet-en.md

 information on how to verify the printout, see: https://www.bmf.gv.at/verifizierung

-- Date/Time: 2026-06-25T15:03:40+02:00
+- Date/Time 2026-06-25T15:03:40+02:00
-- Signatories: Federal Ministry of Finance
+- Signatories Federal Ministry of Finance
-- Exhibitor Certificate: CN=a-sign-corporate-07,OU=a-sign-corporate-07,O=A-Trust Ges. f.
+- Exhibitor Certificate CN=a-sign-corporate-07,OU=a-sign-corporate-07,O=A-Trust Ges. f.
 Security systems in electr.
 Datenverkehr GmbH,C=AT
 - Serial No. 874736968
-- Document reference: This document has been officially signed.
+- Document reference This document has been officially signed.

 www.parlament.gv.at